 Steve worries that Dave is going to make fun of him.

 Episode 62, ‘They’re not acting, they’re talking’, on Aaron Sorkin

-having opinions being wrong about Disney, and delve into a topic that is never even remotely contentious: politics.
+This week, Dave and Steve depart from what has become their standard fare of making people angry by having opinionsbeing wrong about Disney, and delve into a topic that is never even remotely contentious: politics.
 That’s right, Aaron Sorkin is getting The Style Guide treatment.
 It’s kind of like that time he gave Walter Isaacson’s Steve Jobs the Sorkin treatment, but with 80% less Michael Fassbender.
 You can’t tell because it’s just audio, but Dave and Steve are walking and talking in the hallways of the West Wing for the entirety of this episode.

 Wikipedia disagrees with Dave (but only until he reads the shownotes and edits it).

 Maybe Steve just has no idea how to pronounce anyone’s names.

 Yes, Dave.
 The West Wing became a much more “grammatic” show.